avabellaw/crystal-clear-opticians/readme.md

     * I realised I had missed a number off a media query, making it "min-width:57px" instead of "min-width:576px".
 The media query set the width to only 40% of the viewport on devices that were medium or larger but that media query condition was always met.
 I decided to set it to 80% normally and 60% on large devices.
 * Clicking the nav dropdown buttons too quickly on a desktop, meant that it would try to open even though it was already due to the mouse hovering over it.
     * I solved this issue by disabling the dropdown button first, and then enabling it if the device couldn't hover over the menu options.
-    I would rather the dropdown not be disabled by default and I would like to revise the code as it isn't very well written.
+    I would rather the dropdown not be disabled by default and I would like to revise the code.
 I decided not to because I didn't want to waste too much time on this as JavaScript won't be graded on this project.
 I had attempted to revise this code in the past but I didn't due to this reason.
 Additionally, the revision would've involved removing some CSS that could be graded.
 * While editing the JavaScript for the nav dropdown menus, I realised that I was supposed to have moved the JavaScript into its own file to be reused on each page.
     * I created 'expand-dropdown-on-hover.js' for this JavaScript.